To listen to the blog post “5 Tips To Go Out By Yourself & Not Be Awkward” over reading it then click the play button below.

 And just think about it like this.
 There are some pros when you go out by yourself

 - You get to meet new people.

-- You are more approachable as men feel more open to approaching a woman that is not surrounded by a whole group of people (specially their criticizing girlfriends).
+- You are more approachable as men feel more open to approaching a woman that is not surrounded by a whole group of people (especially their criticizing girlfriends).

 - Going to a bar/ club and I guess I must have come too early.
 Because I was the only person in the whole entire club sitting at the bar.

 - Going to a club and the club and it was a little on the ratchet side.
-Not to mention there was no place to sit down and look “lonely” in style.
+Not to mention there was no place to sit down and I was left to look lonely in style.
 I was stuck standing up in the middle of a ratchet club by myself.

 - Being seated at a restaurant and after telling them it is only going to be me they sat me at a huge booth by myself or a table by myself dead smack in the middle of the restaurant for all to see.

 - Lastly is the look that the hostess gives you after telling her a table for one.
 You know that I feel sorry for you, you have to eat alone look.

 BUT you see I am still living.
 And those situations only have to be embarrassing if you want them to be.
 The more I went out alone the more comfortable I became with it.
 And now when I go out alone I find that I am more likely to meet new people than if I were to go out with a group.